 Sadie “Sad” Sandoval: Research, Baiter.

-And, of course, Adriana Priest.
+And Adriana Priest.
 Co-lead, Baiter, Strategic Planning, Research.

 While Kate grumbled and retrieved her drink, Claire quietly shifted the maps, notepads and newspaper clippings on the table out of harm’s way.
 Lester and Sadie approached the table and leaned in.